Thu 7 May 2026

 Network with NHS private patient leaders from across the country and benchmark your PPU strategy

-Hosted by The Leeds Teaching Hospitals NHS Trust, this focused national forum brings together PPU managers, finance and operational leads, and clinicians to share what’s working in practice, benchmark your approach and tackle common challenges head-on.
-Through real-world case studies, expert insight and dedicated networking time, you will leave with fresh strategies to improve your commercial decision-making, strengthen insurer relationships and build a more sustainable and confident private patient service within your trust.
+Hosted by Leeds Teaching Hospitals NHS Trust, this focused national forum brought together PPU managers, finance and operational leads, and clinicians to share what was working in practice, benchmark their approaches and tackle common challenges head-on.
+Through real-world case studies, expert insight and dedicated networking time, attendees left with fresh strategies to improve commercial decision-making, strengthen insurer relationships and build a more sustainable and confident private patient service within their trust.

 NHS Private Patients National Networking Forum 2026